naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Selena: Can you PLEASE peer pressure me into doing my project?

+Gambi: Do it or you're straight.

+Selena: I said peer pressure, NOT THREATEN!

+%

 Kranion Angry: (steps out of his evil lair, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: **HEY!** WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)